 To help mitigate these risks, Keyera has developed a liability management system to estimate future liability, risks, priorities and the anticipated cost of the decommissioning, abandonment and reclamation of its facilities.
 Under this program, Keyera has specifically identified and undertaken reclamation projects during the operational life of certain facilities to help reduce the end of life abandonment and reclamations obligations.
-(See "Other Information Relating to Keyera's Business - Decommissioning, Abandonment and Reclamation Costs").
+(See "Health, Safety and Environment - Keyera's Environmental Programs").